-$$S_i = \{209, 150, 120, 105, 90, 75, 60, 50, 40, 35, 30, 25, 20, 17, 14, 12, 11, 10, 9, 8, 7, 6, 5, 4, 3, 2, 1\}$$ (1)
+$$S_i = \{209, 150, 120, 105, 90, 75, 60, 50, 40, 35, 30, 25, 20, 17, 14, 12, 11, 10, 9, 8, 7, 6, 5, 4, 3, 2, 1\}.$$ (1)

 The dropped variables at each specific reduction step received identical importance ranks, from 30 (least important variables) to 1 (most important variable).
-Importance ranks were determined with step-wise variable reduction because model-based importance of a given input variable can substantially change when some correlated variables occur more frequently than others.
-Otherwise, using CUBIST importance measure on the entire spectrum would confound the importance of relevant but highly correlated variables.
-Since RFE is a wrapper method of variable selection, external test sets (resampling) was needed to exclude selection bias in estimating subset performance (RMSE) (Kuhn and Johnson, 2013).
-For this purpose, we nested another inner layer of resampling for RFE within the five times repeated 10-fold CV scheme.
+Importance ranks were determined with a step-wise variable reduction because the model-based importance of a given input variable can change substantially when some correlated variables occur more frequently than others.
+Otherwise, using the CUBIST importance measure on the entire spectrum would confound the importance of relevant but highly correlated variables.
+Since RFE is a wrapper method of variable selection, external test sets (resampling) were needed to exclude selection bias in estimating subset performance (RMSE; Kuhn and Johnson, 2013).
+For this purpose, we nested another inner layer of resampling for RFE within the 10-fold CV scheme repeated five times.
 Importance ranks of variables and outer test RMSEs were averaged from the 50 CV folds.
-To decrease computation time, we conducted the RFE with 5 CUBIST committees.
-The RFE procedure and the resampling setup is explained further in the appendix 3.2.1.
+To decrease computation time, we conducted the RFE with five CUBIST committees.
+The RFE procedure and the resampling setup is explained further in the Appendix.